OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 ## Misc.

-- split updateRender in update, render

 - do not render 2 times within 5 ms : it corresponds to a 200Hz refresh rate.
 It means we can group updates of deadlines that are within a 5ms timespan.
 To do that we also need to decouple GameState update from rendering.

-- when console is resized, move the world (recompute embeddedWorld)
+- when terminal is resized, re-center world accordingly.
+  - if terminal size is too small, pause the game and display a message

 - chose target and numbers such that there is a single possibility to reach that sum, or such that only one of the number should be ruled out?

-- make bigger worlds (whole terminal) with more numbers (maybe duplicate some)
-  - precompute some one connected components worlds if it is slow.
-  - or change the air/wall ratio

 - use hspec for testing

 - 3..2..1..GO! countdown at the beginning of a level

 - animate lose/win messages

-- when terminal is resized, re-center world accordingly.
-- if terminal size is too small, pause the game and display a message

 - make inter-level animation time independent of compute / render time -> keep "the last time world evolution was rendered" in UIEvolutions to not make deadlines based on current time